Kluvens/Computer-Science/Networking/application-layer.md

 - subscriber requests content from CDN
   - directed to nearby copy, retrieves content
   - may choose different copy if network path congested
-- the role of the CDN provider's authoritative DNS name server in a conent distribution network is described as to map the query for each CDN object to the CDN server closer to the requestor
+- the role of the CDN provider's authoritative DNS name server in a content distribution network is described as to map the query for each CDN object to the CDN server closer to the requestor

 Steps requesting a video by CDN (example is NetCinema):
 - The user visits the web page at NetCinema